gkjohnson/xacro-parser/README.md

 Javascript parser and loader for processing the [ROS Xacro file format](http://wiki.ros.org/xacro).

 **NOTE**
 _This package uses [new Function](https://github.com/gkjohnson/xacro-parser/blob/master/src/XacroParser.js#L146), which can be unsafe to evaluate.
-While an effort has been made to sanitize the expressions in the xacro file it is not complete._
+While an effort has been made to sanitize the expressions in the xacro file it is not guaranteed to be complete._

-**_Docs in progress and do not reflect current API!_**

 # Use